American Red Cross Blood Drive

 You are only allowed three attempts at taking the TEAS exam within a five-year period.

-You should only take the TEAS test once per semester.
-Only the first test score for the semester will be considered.
+Students should only take the TEAS exam once per semester.
 A semester begins on the first day of classes for a given semester (Fall, Spring, and Summer) and ends on the day before the first day of classes for the next semester.
 Visit our Academic Calendar for reference and view our chart below.

 ATI (Assessment Technologies Institute) will provide you with your TEAS score.
 After the test is completed, results are available within a few hours.
 Scores may be accessed on the “My Results” page found in your personal ATI online student account.